 I move now to the second envelope which reveals that William H. Jacops, born Kanawha County, aged 24 years, by occupation a farmer, … acknowledges that he volunteered (for one year) this Twelfth day of October 1864… Sworn and subscribed to, at Charleston, WV.
 This time, he was assigned to Company K, 7th WV Cavalry.
 The contents of this envelope were transcribed in this previous post.

 How long did it take him to walk from Wheeling to Charleston?
+(Did he walk from Wheeling upon release from the military?)
 According to the great and powerful Google maps, the distance is 169 miles or 58 hours.
 I’ll be conservative and divide the hours by 8 (average workday for most of us now but I suspect he could walk more than 8 hours).
 That is 7 and one-quarter days on foot at 8 hours per day.

-But what if he went to Buffalo first (because that’s where the McGraws were living and I’ve no clue where Mary lived at that time)?
+But what if he went to Buffalo first (because that’s where the family of Thomas McGraw was living and I’ve no clue where else Mary E. lived at that time)?
 That’s 158 miles or 52 hours.
 That’s 6 and one-half days.

-Where did he go and what did he do in the 46 days (besides the week he spent walking) from the time he mustered out in Wheeling (Aug 26) until he re-enlisted in Charleston (Oct 17)?
+Where did he go and what did he do in the 46 days (besides the week he spent walking) from the time he was mustered out in Wheeling (Aug 26) until he re-enlisted in Charleston (Oct 12)?

-Six weeks later, wife Mary E. Jacobs married William J. Duncan in Putnam County on 25 November 1864.
+Six weeks later, wife Mary E. Jacobs married William J. Duncan in Putnam County on 25 November 1864 (before moving to Mason County).
 I’ve no clue what became of William H. Jacobs after he mustered out at Charleston, WV on Aug 1, 1865.
 One thing is certain, though: I’m not so sure he abandoned his wife and family.
-It reads more to me like she wasn’t willing to wait for him.
+It reads more to me as though he was gone so long that she assumed that he was dead or she wasn’t willing to wait for him.